Best prepaid SIM Cards for U.S. travelers and tourists 2023

 -

-Ultra Mobile is an MVNO on T-Mobile's network, meaning that you'll get great T-Mobile coverage at a lower price.
+Ultra Mobile is a Mobile Virtual Network Operator (MVNO) using T-Mobile's network, meaning that you'll get great T-Mobile coverage at a lower price.
 Our Ultra Mobile review showed strong coverage and speeds.
-Though Ultra Mobile offers its own set of prepaid plans, the Ultra Mobile Tourist plan is a perfect fit for anyone visiting the U.S. for three weeks or less.
+Although the carrier offers its own set of prepaid plans, the Ultra Mobile 3GB plan is a perfect fit for anyone visiting the U.S. for a month or less.
+That said, if you avail the service for a longer duration, you can get some good discounts.

 Best non-MVNO